JoeDunnStable/how_much_data/README.md

 my computer's capability for the cases where alpha = 1.25 or alpha = 1.5.
 The convolution is limited by the size of available memory and the monte carlo approach is limited by the amount of time and the number of processors available.
-The pinelis_taleb integral bypasses most of these problems, but it requires a very accurate calculation of the characteristic function and its derivative and some ingenuity in choosing the right contour for integration.
+The pinelis_taleb integral bypasses most of these problems, but it requires (1) a very accurate calculation of the characteristic function and its derivative, and (2) some ingenuity in choosing the right contour for integration.

 I've experimented with other measures of scale, such as the 95% confidence interval spread, for which the amount of computation needed is much more modest, but these results may not